Audio Antihero: Early years (2009–2013)

-The label's first two releases, Nosferatu D2's We're Gonna Walk Around This City With Our Headphones on to Block Out the Noise and Benjamin Shaw's I Got the Pox, the Pox Is What I Got, gained reviews on sites such as Drowned in Sound, The Skinny and Pitchfork were played on radio stations BBC 6 Music, Triple R, Resonance FM and NME Radio, and endorsed by Gareth of Los Campesinos! and Nic Dalton of The Lemonheads.
+Audio Antihero launched in October 2009, with its first two releases being Nosferatu D2's We're Gonna Walk Around This City With Our Headphones on to Block Out the Noise and Benjamin Shaw's I Got the Pox, the Pox Is What I Got.

-In 2011, the label released a series of EPs from Ex-Hefner member Jack Hayter, Broken Shoulder, Wartgore Hellsnicker, Paul Hawkins & The Awkward Silences and Fighting Kites.
-The label also put together a charity compilation album, to raise money for Japan entitled Bob Hope Would.
+In 2011, the label released a series of EPs from Jack Hayter, Broken Shoulder, Wartgore Hellsnicker, Paul Hawkins & The Awkward Silences and Fighting Kites, and Benjamin Shaw's debut full-length album There's Always Hope, There's Always Cabernet.